Clitoral hood piercing: Pain, healing and aftercare

 Compared to other piercings, clitoral hood piercings tend to be rather uncomplicated with regard to the piercing process itself as well as the healing, which certainly contributes to the popularity of the piercing.
 In contrast to common expectations, this piercing is no more painful to perform than other body piercings.
 Since the piercing passes through a thin layer of tissue, it is quick to pierce and reportedly hurts less than ear piercings.
 Clitoral hood piercings also have rather short healing times, due to the amount of blood circulation to the area.
-During the healing period however, the piercing is a wound and can increase the risk of sexually transmitted diseases.
+The average healing time is 8-12 weeks.
+During the healing period, the piercing is a wound and can increase the risk of sexually transmitted infections.
+Use of condoms is advised for six months.
+Showers are recommended over baths to reduce the risk of bacterial infection during the healing period.
+The piercing should be dried using only fresh disposable paper towel/kitchen roll.
+A communal hand/bath towel should never be used.
+Surgical gloves are recommended when cleaning the pierced area, and during masturbation or digital stimulation by a partner.